You pay nothing until we win

 On the other hand, non-economic damages do not reflect monetary losses but impact your ability to live a normal life.

-In a car accident claim, non-economic damages may include, but are not limited to:
+In a car accident in Caldwell claim, non-economic damages may include, but are not limited to:

 Calculating damages is a time-intensive process and can cause delays in processing your claim.
 For example, in calculating lost wages, your attorney will examine several factors, including the date you will return to work, if you will have to take a lower-paying job, and vacation days that you didn’t accrue while you were out of work.